weroamxyz/metablox-foundation-services/README.md

         }
 }
 ```
 If successful, the output will be a new copy of the credential with an updated expiration date.
+This change will be reflected in the database.

 If the url 'localhost:8888/vc/wifi/revoke/HFXPiudexfvsJBqABNmBp785YwaKGjo95kmDpBxhMMYo' is used with the same input, the credential will be revoked instead of renewed.
 The output in that case will be a copy of the credential that has had its 'revoked' field set to false.
+This change will be reflected in the database and smart contract.